Stone-Monkey1/sokal-qa-application/README.md

-How to get the project on your computer:
+How to get the code on your computer:

 1. Open the console in VSCode.
 2. Run "git clone https://github.com/Stone-Monkey1/sokal-qa-application.git"